f-ocal/phase-0/week-1/tracking-changes-reflection.md

 #### How does tracking and adding changes make developers' lives easier?

-Whenever developers make changes into the content of the files, Git keeps tracks of the file versions, so they can easily go back to the prevision version of the file to retun to the previous staged commits.
+Tracking and adding changes introduces another level of controlling what happens to the code.
+Whenever developers make changes into the content of files, Git keep track of the changes by preserving at that moment status of the file,which you can see what has been changed by **'git status'** command, so they can roll back to the previous staged version of the file.

 #### What is a commit?

-Commit is a staged snapshot of the code that you record the changes in the working direcotry and you commit to those changes.
-Developers will have opportunity to keep keep the snapshots in their local repositories until they publish to the central repositories.
+Commit is a staged snapshot of any changes that have been made into the code since the last version.
+Developers will have opportunity to keep the snapshots of the modifications whenever they commit to the changes and staged them.

 #### What are the best practices for commit messages?

+* Capitalization and imperative such as "Add" rather than "added"

-* Describe at high level what was done to the change or revision with some addressing.
+* Describe at high level what change was done with some addressing.

 * There should be guideliness on how much should be done on a single commit.
 If there are a lot of changes in the content under a single commit message, it can raise some problems to collaborate with the other changes within your team.